 Cook for 20 minutes or until the Sweet Potato is soft, stirring often.

 One of the tastiest and healthier options is to stick to the Tandoor.
-Whether it is meat, fish or more hardy vegetables, marinated skewers in a bath yogurt and spices is always a crowd pleaser.
-If you don’t own a tandoor, a skillet will do,
+Whether it is meat, fish or more hardy vegetables, marinated skewers in a bath of yogurt and spices is always a crowd pleaser.
+If you don’t own a tandoor, a skillet will do.

-Add a can of Potatoes slicked and air fried as they are for a chip side and you have a pretty authentic meal at a fraction of the calories and price of a takeaway.
+Add to the feast a can of Potatoes (sliced) and air fried as they are for a ‘chips’ style side and you have a pretty authentic meal at a fraction of the calories and price of a takeaway.

-Even substitute beer for the alcohol option to add to the enjoyment having the flavors without the harm
+Even substitute beer for the 0% alcohol option to add to the enjoyment of having the flavors without the harm